lovettbarron/blog/2021-06-09_breathing-in and out, or two approaches to design research.md

 date: "2021-06-09"
 slug: "breathing-in and out, or two approaches to design research"
 author: "Andrew Lovett-Barron"
-thumbnail: "/assets/587373e8a08cee2558f7b4cc5219b0e79b4cefb6-1400x933.jpg"
+image: "/assets/587373e8a08cee2558f7b4cc5219b0e79b4cefb6-1400x933.jpg"
 description: ""
 ---

 Like our bodies need oxygen, our businesses need a constant supply of knowledge and understanding to fuel our work.
 But accessing that knowledge isn’t always as intuitive as breathing.

-Understanding the_ why_ of your research is the difference between wasted time (and budget), and absorbing previously untapped knowledge and opportunity.
+Understanding the* why* of your research is the difference between wasted time (and budget), and absorbing previously untapped knowledge and opportunity.
 You want to be in the latter camp: taking a deep breath to fuel your next move.
 To do that, you need to be able to articulate your research objective and have some sense of what it is you want to uncover.

 ## **But Why?**